trimstray/nginx-admins-handbook/doc/NGINX_BASICS.md

   > **:bookmark: [Organising Nginx configuration - Base Rules - P2](RULES.md#beginner-organising-nginx-configuration)**<br>
   > **:bookmark: [Format, prettify and indent your Nginx code - Base Rules - P2](RULES.md#beginner-format-prettify-and-indent-your-nginx-code)**

 NGINX uses a micro programming language in the configuration files.
 This language's design is heavily influenced by Perl and Bourne Shell.
-For me NGINX configuration has a simple and very transparent structure.
+For me, NGINX configuration has a simple and very transparent structure.

 ##### Comments